harikagujjula/react-project/src/components/StylingReactComponents/README.md

 ## Concepts Learned

-* Vanila CSS files
+### Vanilla CSS files
   * Advantages:
-    * Simple CSS code.
+    - Simple CSS code.
-    * CSS code is decoupled from JSX and then import as needed.
+    - CSS code is decoupled from JSX and then import as needed.
   * Disadvantages:
-    * CSS rules are not scoped with modules, resulting in clashing between components.
+    - CSS rules are not scoped with modules, resulting in clashing between components.
-* Inline styling with Vanila CSS
+### Inline styling with Vanila CSS
   * Advantages:
-    * One way of scoping the CSS to a component.
+    - One way of scoping the CSS to a component.
   * Disadvantages:
-    * CSS and JSX lies within same file, resulting in increasing dependency.
+    - CSS and JSX lies within same file, resulting in increasing dependency.
-* Scoping CSS rules with module
+### Scoping CSS rules with module
   * Name the css file as *.module.css instead of *.css
   * Imports the *.module.css as an object.
     `import classes from './<component>.module.css';`